stu-bell/singalong/README.md

-Display lyrics for songs so you can sing along

-Lyrics must be saved in a local folder as plain text files
+Karoake/Singalong app for playing local mp3 files and displaying lyrics from local .txt or .lrc files

 # TODO

-- load mp3 - look for the same filename as the lyrics file
-- prev/curr/next buffer
-- next song loads and quick fades mp3 into next. update prev/curr/next
-- prev song loads and quick fades mp3 to previous. update prev/curr/next
-- playlist.json file that matches mp3 to play with lyrics (and download sample playlist.csv)
-- playlist.forEach(findFile(fileslist)). alert missing files in playlist.
-Ignore pfiles not there
-- playlist file to include times for auto start/end
+- Not auto starting scrolling, or auto fading to next song
 - update home page html instructions
+- _playlist.tsv instead of json, and sample download
 - zoom in/out events scale width and size of text
-- playlist.csv instead of json
+- playlist file to include times for auto start/end
+- up/left Resets auto scroll timer for current line.
+Pressing twice moves to the previous line
 - offline usage with service worker

 # Dev